Photo Credit: Byron Clarke

 - Provide continuity of care to eligible individuals who receive ambulatory primary care services.

-- Increase the number of eligible individuals served in the target populations (working poor, children, elderly, Native Americans, migrant and seasonal farm workers, individuals with chronic diseases, the homeless, individuals with limited English-speaking proficiency, and single heads of household).
+- Increase the number of eligible individuals served in the target populations (low-wage, children, elderly, Native Americans, migrant and seasonal farm workers, individuals with chronic diseases, individuals who are unsheltered, individuals with limited English-speaking proficiency, and single heads of household).

 - Increase the number of eligible encounters by individuals in the target populations.